Skokoo/ImCurvin/README.md

 ImCurvin' is an open source web security auditing and penetration testing tool that automates the process of detecting environment misconfigurations, tracking exposed configuration blueprints, and probing backend vulnerabilities.

-Detailed information regarding the modes can be found at https://github.com/Skokoo/ImCurvin/blob/main/UsrM.md
+Detailed information regarding the modes can be found at https://github.com/Skokoo/ImCurvin/blob/main/Mode.md

 This project was engineered and debugged entirely on a smartphone using Termux.
 My pc is...
 I cant describe it.

-For modes information, click [here](MODES.md).

 # ScreenShot.
 You can catch a full breakdown of the interface, outputs, and more.
 Check out the [Screenshots Gallery](screenshoots/ScreenShots.md).